Philogy/philogy.github.io/_drafts/selector-switches.md

 There are different ways to extract a unique index from the 4-byte selector:

-##### Hashing
+#### Hashing

 Hashing it the most general purpose way to map a set of selectors to a unique set of indices in a tight range.
-One just needs to search for a nonce that when hashed together with the selector results in a unique index.
+One just needs to search for a nonce that when hashed together with the selector results in a unique index (mod n).
 While it may require some longer searching for larger selector sets the search time can be reduced by increasing the accepted output range for indices.
 Code for such an index extractor would look something like this: